The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Electrodynamics on subdomains of

 \subsubsection{Left-translation proof of Theorem~\ref{thm:bs-curl}}

 \begin{proof} The left-translation formula for $BS$ is comprised of three integrals:

-We take the curl of each term separately; the first integral requires significant analysis while the others do not.
-The third is a gradient; its curl must be zero.
-Meanwhile, the second term produces a vector field $-\frac{1}{2}[V]$, where $[V]$ measures the average value of $V$ on all of $S^3$; such a vector field is left-invariant.
+We take the curl of each term of \eqref{eq:bsl} separately; the first integral requires detailed analysis while the others do not.
+The third term is a gradient; its curl must be zero.
+Meanwhile, the second term produces a vector field $-\frac{1}{2}[V]$, where $[V]$ denotes the average value of $V$ on all of $S^3$; such a vector field is left-invariant.
 Recall that all left-invariant fields are eigenfields of curl, so $\curl{-\frac{1}{2}[V]} = [V]$.

-Now we calculate the curl of the first integral, which for convenience we denote as $B$.
+Now we prepare to calculate the curl of the first integral, which for convenience we denote as $B$.
 We truncate notation to $\ls V$ in lieu of $\lyx V(x)$.

 Apply the vector identity for the curl of a cross product:

 where we set $U=\ls V$ and $W= \ny \phi_0$.
 We obtain three terms to analyze.